open-feature/python-sdk-contrib/CONTRIBUTING.md

 ### Installation and Dependencies

 We use [Hatch](https://hatch.pypa.io/) to manage the project.
-Hatch is does not have built-in support for monorepos yet, so you must run it inside each package directory.
+Hatch does not have built-in support for monorepos yet, so you must run it inside each package directory.

 To install Hatch, just run `pip install hatch`.